jcgalarza/.h5ad_to_Seurat/README.md

 It is worth noting, however, that starting your analysis in Python using Scanpy can offer long-term advantages.
 Python is widely regarded as the preferred ecosystem for machine learning and artificial intelligence, and early familiarity with Python-based tools can make later transitions into advanced algorithmic or ML-driven approaches significantly smoother.

-This toolset ensures you can work in Seurat when required—without losing the benefits of upstream Scanpy workflows—and helps maintain flexibility across computational ecosystems as your project evolves.
+This toolset ensures you can work in Seurat when required, without losing the benefits of upstream Scanpy workflows, and helps maintain flexibility across computational ecosystems as your project evolves.